haggqvist459/recipe-website/README.md

 - [x] Fix the empty favourite list use case on profile page
 - [x] Fix placement of favourite icon on RecipeDetail.tsx
 - [x] Lock favourite icon size on RecipeCard.tsx
+- [ ] Finalise CreateRecipe forms:
   - [ ] hover: border on buttons in CreateRecipe components
+  - [ ] State is cleared after successful recipe insertion but no re-direct from preview page
+  - [ ] Must also trigger a new fetch of recipes
 - [ ] Button highlights - apply new utility from index.css on buttons
 - [ ] add invalid: classes on form elements for CreateRecipe, Auth page, Profile page settings etc
 - [ ] Refactor ButtonRow component - use Tailwind instead of JavaScript